-Shilajit is a mineral substance, often used in powder form, and contains triterpenes, humic acid, selenium, phospholipids, over 85 minerals and is extremely high in the hard to get nutrient called fulvic acid.
-Although it is not technically an "herb", it is classified among the top Ayurvedic herbs as a "rasayana" and immune regulating, anti-stress tonic.
+Shilajit is a nutritive mineral-like substance, often used in powder form.
+It contains humic acid, all essential macro and micro minerals, plus other trace elements.
+Most importantly, it is extremely high in the hard to get nutrient called fulvic acid.
+Although it is not technically an "herb", it is classified among the top Ayurvedic herbs as a "rasayana" and immune supporting tonic.
 It is additionally a powerful antioxidant-rich superfood for its detoxifying as well as revitalizing qualities.

-One of the richest sources of fulvic acid as well as other minerals and elements commonly depleted in our soils today, shilajit contains between an average of 40-60% fulvic acid and can be a great way to replenish mineral deficiency.
+One of the richest sources of fulvic acid as well as other minerals and elements commonly depleted in our soils today, high quality shilajit contains between an average of 40-50% fulvic acid and can be a great way to replenish mineral deficiency.
 Fulvic and humic acids are two constituents naturally present in soil that has not been over depleted of nutrients due to topsoil over-cultivation.